wilfredinni/javascript-cheatsheet/docs/cheatsheet/array-methods.md

 ## Array Concat

-The `concat()` method in JavaScript is used to merge two or more arrays into one.
+The `concat()` method is used to merge two or more arrays into one.
 This method does not change the existing arrays, but instead returns a new array that contains all the elements from the arrays you want to combine.

 ```javascript
 let fruits1 = ['apple', 'banana'];